superjoebob/genny/README.md

 # GENNY
 Sega Genesis/Megadrive YM2612/SN76486 Emulation in the form of a VST/FL Plugin!

+I'm new to the whole public repository thing so if I'm doing anything wrong or ridiculous please let me know!

 This plugin would not be possible without code from the following repositories:

 https://github.com/AidanHockey5/MegaMIDI - MegaMIDI support